ministryofjustice/opg-digideps/docs/TESTING.md

 ## How to run the tests

-In order to run tests locally, create a .env file in the root of the repo and add the test key found in AWS secrets manager under the Digideps developer account:
+In order to run api tests locally, create a .env file in the root of the repo and add the test key found in AWS secrets manager under the Digideps developer account, e.g.

-e.g.
 ```shell script
 # .env

 NOTIFY_API_KEY=fakeKeyGetRealValueFromAWS-123abcabc-abc1-12bn-65pp-12344567abc12-8j11j8d-4532-856s-7d55
 ```

-### Unit tests
+### Unit tests using a docker test container

 Frontend and Admin: